It’s been called things like “miracle music,” the “sacred tuning,” and “love and healing.”

 In other words, the surface in the video above produces cool-looking patterns when vibrated at 432 Hz because its size means that it’s ‘tuned’ specifically to vibrate at that frequency.
 In fact, a slightly differently-sized plate could be ‘tuned’ to vibrate at any other given frequency, including 440 Hz.

-Actual reasons why you might try 432 Hz
+Why you might want to try 432 Hz tuning in your music

-How to tune your music to A4 = 432 Hz digitally
+How to tune your music to A4 = 432 Hz in the DAW

 Regardless of any audio conspiracy theories, it’s always a good idea to experiment with your own music and try new ideas out for yourself.
 If you’re interested in exploring alternative tunings including A4 = 432 Hz, Logic Pro X’s master tuning feature might be the easiest way to do so.
 Use the Software Instrument Pitch parameter under Project Settings → Tuning and adjust your concert pitch to any tuning of your choice:

 If you don’t have Logic or another DAW with a global pitch slider, you could try setting it directly within your plugins of choice.
 Many will have a tuning parameter that allows the user to set a specific concert pitch.
-For example, you can find it in Serum under the GlOBAL tab in OSCILLATOR SETTINGS:
+For example, you can find it in the popular synth Serum under the GLOBAL tab in OSCILLATOR SETTINGS:

 Music is about joy, changes, experimentation, accidents, surprises, and differences.
 So, despite all the misinformation that exists around the paranormal properties of A4 = 432 Hz, you should still consider taking the time to try out alternative tunings yourself.
 The fact that A4 = 440 Hz is an existing standard doesn’t mean that this tuning is inherently more suitable for creative expression than any other, especially in a digital world where adjusting many instruments’ tunings at once can be as easy as moving a slider.